amankkgupta/amankkgupta/README.md

 # Hello, I'm Aman Kumar Gupta 👋

 Welcome to my GitHub!
-I'm a Software Engineer specializing in Full Stack Development, with a passion for creating dynamic, scalable web applications.
+I'm a Software Engineer specialized in Full Stack Development, with a passion for creating dynamic, scalable web applications.
 Skilled in both frontend and backend, I focus on building user-friendly, responsive websites.
 Proficient in Data Structures & Algorithms, I write optimized and clean code.
 I enjoy problem-solving and continuously seek to grow and improve my skills and follow best practices to ensure maintainable code.
 I always eager to learn and innovate.

 ---